primarilysoftware/primarilysoftware.github.io/_posts/2019-08-22-json-merge-patch-dot-net.md

 reach the end of `propertyPath`.
 If we get out of the loop without returning, we have the value we are looking for.

 At this point we have a `JsonElement`.
-We need to convert this to `TProperty`.
+We need to convert this to a value of `TProperty`.
 For that, we can use [JsonSerializer.Deserialize](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializer.deserialize?view=netcore-3.0#System_Text_Json_JsonSerializer_Deserialize__1_System_String_System_Text_Json_JsonSerializerOptions_)

 ```csharp